Ugrin Csák: Family

 Ugrin III was born into the Újlak (or Ilok) branch of the powerful and prestigious gens (clan) Csák, as the son of Pós (or Pous), who served as Ban of Severin and Master of the treasury in 1235.
 Genealogist Pál Engel incorrectly distinguished two noblemen named Pós, assuming father-son relationship between them.
 In fact, Pós, who was considered Duke Béla's confidant in the 1220s, and the influential baron in the next decade, was identical.
 Accordingly, Ugrin's uncle was the renowned military leader, Ugrin Csák, Archbishop of Kalocsa.
 Pós died by 1240, when his minor sons and their cousin Csák were involved in a lawsuit against the St. Michael church in Vas County.
 During the case, the children were represented by Demetrius Csák from the clan's Ugod branch and their uncle, Archbishop Ugrin.
 The document, issued by Judge royal Andrew, son of Serafin on 20 December 1240, confirms that Ugrin was born sometime in the 1230s and had at least one unidentified brother, whose name and fate is unknown.

-Despite Ugrin has lived at least seventy years, he had only one known son from his much younger unidentified wife, Nicholas, whose career rose to its peak during the early reign of Louis I of Hungary and died in 1359 or 1360.
+Despite Ugrin has lived at least seventy years, he, from his much younger unidentified wife, had only one known son, Nicholas, whose career rose to its peak during the early reign of Louis I of Hungary and died in 1359 or 1360.
 The Újlak branch became extinct with Ugrin's grandson Ladislaus, who died in 1364 without heirs.